Adam von Trott zu Solz: Early life and career

-Von Trott was born in Potsdam, Brandenburg, into the Protestant Trott zu Solz dynasty, members of the Hessian Uradel nobility.
-He was the fifth child of the Prussian Culture Minister August von Trott zu Solz (1855–1938) and Emilie Eleonore (1875–1948), née von Schweinitz, whose father served as German ambassador in Vienna and Saint Petersburg.
+Trott was born in Potsdam, Brandenburg, into the Protestant Trott zu Solz dynasty, members of the Hessian Uradel nobility.
+He was the fifth child of the Prussian Culture Minister August von Trott zu Solz (1855–1938) and his wife Emilie Eleonore von Schweinitz (1875–1948), whose father served as German ambassador in Vienna and Saint Petersburg.
 By her mother, Anna Jay, Emilie Eleonore was a great-great granddaughter of John Jay, one of the Founding Fathers of the United States and the first Chief Justice of the United States.

-He was first raised in Berlin and from 1915 was sent to the Französisches Gymnasium preschool.
-When his father resigned from office in 1917, the family moved to Kassel where von Trott attended the Friedrichsgymnasium.
+Trott was first raised in Berlin and from 1915 was sent to the Französisches Gymnasium preschool.
+When his father resigned from office in 1917, the family moved to Kassel, where Trott attended the Friedrichsgymnasium.
 From 1922, he lived in Hann.
 Münden and temporarily joined the German Youth Movement.
-He obtained his Abitur degree in 1927 and went on to study law at the Universities of Munich and Göttingen.
+He obtained his Abitur school leaving certificate in 1927 and went on to study law at the Universities of Munich and Göttingen.

-Von Trott developed a strong interest in international politics during a stay in Geneva, seat of the League of Nations, for several weeks in Autumn 1928.
-He spent Hilary term of 1929 in Oxford studying theology at Mansfield College, Oxford, when he became friends with the historian A. L. Rowse, and returned to the UK in 1931 on a Rhodes Scholarship to study at Balliol College, Oxford, where he became a close friend of David Astor and an acquaintance of the eminent philosopher R. G. Collingwood.
-Rowse, a homosexual, developed an intense infatuation with the heterosexual von Trott and called him one of the most beautiful, intelligent and charming men he had ever met.
-In his 1961 book All Souls and Appeasement, which was published when homosexuality was still illegal in Britain, Rowse wrote about von Trott's "beautiful head" with an "immensely lofty forehead, deep-violet eyes, nobility and sadness in the expression even when young, infinitely sensitive and understanding".
+Trott developed a strong interest in international politics during a stay in Geneva, seat of the League of Nations, for several weeks in Autumn 1928.
+He spent Hilary term of 1929 in Oxford, studying theology at Mansfield College, Oxford, when he became a friend of the historian A. L. Rowse.
+Trott returned to Oxford in 1931 on a Rhodes Scholarship to study at Balliol College, where he gained a number of close friends including David Astor and Diana Hopkinson (née Hubback), whose memoirs and letters would later become key documents of Trott's life in Nazi Germany, and with whom he possibly engaged in a love affair.
+He also made the acquaintance of the eminent philosopher R. G. Collingwood.
+Rowse, a homosexual, developed an intense infatuation with the heterosexual Trott and called him one of the most beautiful, intelligent and charming men he had ever met.
+In his 1961 book All Souls and Appeasement, which was published when active homosexuality was still a crime in Britain, Rowse wrote about Trott's "beautiful head" with an "immensely lofty forehead, deep-violet eyes, nobility and sadness in the expression even when young, infinitely sensitive and understanding".
 He wrote, "I had never met anything like it".
-Rowse called his relationship with von Trott an "ideal platonic" relationship and said that von Trott was a man he could never forget.
-Rowse, who was active in the Labour Party, claimed to have introduced von Trott to socialism and noted that von Trott had translated parts of Rowse's book Politics and the Younger Generation into German when they were published in Neu Blätter für den Sozialismus.
-Following his studies at Oxford, von Trott spent six months in the United States.
+Rowse called his relationship with Trott an "ideal platonic" relationship and said that Trott was a man he could never forget.
+Rowse, who was active in the Labour Party, claimed to have introduced Trott to socialism and noted that Trott had translated parts of Rowse's book Politics and the Younger Generation into German when they were published in Neue Blätter für den Sozialismus.
+Following his studies at Oxford, Trott spent six months in the United States.